Using Thawly

 Reading your digest

 The Thawly digest is the product.
-Every signal in it is something that just happened to a company you previously lost a deal with — and a Claude-drafted message ready to copy.
+Every signal in it is something that just happened to a company you're monitoring — and a Claude-drafted message ready to copy.

 Anatomy of an entry